Rubenmp/fi-calculator/README.md

 ## Way of working
-Thanks!
-Help is appreciated.
 If you want to help please follow these steps:
 - Assign any [issue](https://github.com/Rubenmp/fi-calculator/issues) to you
 - [Create feature branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)
 - Do the issue in that branch
 - Create a [pull request](https://github.com/Rubenmp/fi-calculator/pulls)

 If I don't see your issues/pull request(s) please send me an email to *ruben.morales.perez@gmail.com*.